CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.1 outsourcing for customers.md

+Table of content

+[toc]

 1 description
 --------------

 ### 1.1 Introduction

 In outsourcing, institutions (outsourcing customers) outsource all or part of their business processes and services (eg, security or cleaning staff) to external service providers (outsourcing service providers).
 The operation of hardware and software can also be outsourced as a service.
 Regardless of what is outsourced, every outsourcing requires close ties to the external service provider and their service quality and service quality.
 This ratio is particularly for the customer not only opportunities, but also associated with significant risks, such.
 As strong dependencies, loss of their own know-how and loss of control and control.
-Information security aspects must therefore be adequately taken into account during the entire lifecycle of outsourcing.
+Information security aspects must therefore be adequately considered during the entire life cycle of outsourcing.

 This module focuses on requirements that outsourcing customers should adhere to or implement during each phase of an outsourcing project.